BlackGoku36/BG36Notes/blogs/wasm/binary_format.md

 !
 WIP !

+## Values

+How different values such as bytes, ints and floats are encoded in this binary format.

+### Bytes

+They are encoded as themeselves:
+- 0x00..0xFF = 0x00..0xFF

+### Integers

 > All integers used for sizes and indexes in this binary formats are in unsigned LEB128 format.

 ## Structure